MADEIRA AND THE DESERTAS ISLANDS

 Travel insurance.
 Personal items, alcoholic drinks, laundry.

-Return flight from Manchester to Funchal using the scheduled services of Jet2.
+Return flights from Leeds/Bradford and Manchester to Funchal using the scheduled services of Jet2.
 Outbound flight departs early morning, return flight arrives back late afternoon.
+London flights also available.

 click here to see the photographs in our Madeira Album